microprediction/m6/README.md

 # m6

 Some resources related to the M6-Forecasting competition.
+This site maintained by one of the sponsors, Intech Investments.
+Always refer to the official rules.
-Pull requests welcome.
+Pull requests are welcome.

-### Official rules
+### Official rules & contest site

 - [Contest site](https://mofc.unic.ac.cy/the-m6-competition/)
 - [Rules](https://github.com/microprediction/m6/blob/main/docs/M6-forecasting-competition-Guidelines-20210908.pdf) as of Oct 7, 2021